soonhankwon/soonhankwon/README.md

 # Soonhan Kwon

-Backend & Product engineer.
+Product Engineer specializing in backend engineering and system architecture.
 Computer Science and Economics major.

 Ex-Coupang.
-Now CTO at an app-tech startup.
+Currently CTO at an app-tech startup.

+Hands-on with machine learning, data analysis and data-driven growth.

 ---
 ### About me